Tusharbhosalehub/PRODIGY_WD_03/README.md

 To run this Tic Tac Toe game locally, clone the repository and open the index.html file in your preferred web browser.
 Explore the codebase, experiment with customization, and challenge your friends or the AI to a game.

+## Contribution
+Contributions are welcome!
+Whether you're interested in fixing bugs,